kevinmeehanofficial/FIN_LLAMA/README.md

 This repo is a "full-stack" train + inference solution for Llama 2 LLM in Python and Pytorch, with SDG and a focus on minimalism and simplicity.

+# Below is the original README.md file from Andre's repository, which will be changed in the future as this project evolves:

 --------------------

 ## feel the magic